Reading

 Kind of like us.
 We can be this way.

-This passage should point us to Jesus.
+This passage points us to Jesus.

 God’s word tells us to be thankful!
 To praise His Name!